 The withdrawal clause allows a signatory to withdraw from the capital if one or more events specified in the agreement occur during the period of validity of the contract (sale of certain assets, departure of a partner,...).
 The signatories of the agreement are obliged to buy back the shares of the partner wishing to withdraw at a price calculated in advance and specified in the agreement.

 The exclusion clause gives the signatories of the agreement the right to exclude one of them if certain events occur or if certain qualities justifying its presence disappear (end of an exclusive partnership, objectives not achieved,...).
 Signatories must buy back the shares of the excluded person at a price calculated in advance.

 The guaranteed exit clause obliges the purchaser to repurchase securities from its partners at the end of a given period.
 On the agreed date, it must buy back the shares of minority shareholders wishing to sell, at a price calculated in advance (calculation method specified in the agreement).

 The "Buy or sell" clause: it allows a shareholder (A) to ask another shareholder (B) to buy back his shares at a price proposed by A. If shareholder B refuses, A may buy back B's shares at the price he has previously proposed.
 By simplifying, A forces B either to buy back its shares from it or to sell it its shares, hence the name "buy or sell" clause.
 This clause is infrequent, but it can counteract a bad "cohabitation" between two shareholders.

 The collaboration priority clause: it is essentially requested by private equity companies because it gives them a preference over other competing external institutions when carrying out major financial transactions at a later date (bond issue, external growth operation, initial public offering, etc.).
 However, the signatory is not required to grant an exclusive right to its partner.

-Check out our incorporation process here.
+Check out our Singapore company incorporation services.